ASTHMA AND COVID19 HEALTH RISK

 The findings from this study suggest that people with asthma don’t appear to be at greater risk of acquiring COVID-19 than the rest of the population.

-For people with asthma compared to those without asthma there was a lower risk of acquiring the COVID-19 infection (14%), and a lower risk of being hospitalised with COVID-19 (14%).
+For people with asthma compared to those without asthma there was a marginally lower risk of acquiring the COVID-19 infection (14% lower), and a marginally lower risk of being hospitalised with COVID-19 (14% lower).

-If the illness does take on a more severe form and there’s a need for hospital care, people with asthma may be more likely to need admission to an intensive care unit (ICU) and mechanical ventilator to support their breathing.
-However, this wasn’t considered a statistically significant difference: a combined risk of this happening was low, at 13%.
+However, if the illness does take on a more severe form and there’s a need for hospital care, people with asthma may be more likely to need admission to an intensive care unit (ICU) and mechanical ventilator to support their breathing.
+The good news is, this wasn’t considered a statistically significant difference, which is a scientific test done on data to assess the likelihood that findings are due to chance.

 The question that was worrying everyone, ‘am I more likely to die?’, may be somewhat less concerning for people with asthma, with the risk of death being reduced by 13% compared with people without asthma.

-Most people with asthma are not contracting COVID-19 and if they do, it seems they are equally likely to recover (compared to people without comorbidities).
+No more people with asthma than those without are contracting COVID-19 and if they do, it seems they are equally likely to recover (compared to people without comorbidities).

 Therefore, extreme precautionary measures such as self-isolation for 12 weeks may be unnecessary, and the current public health recommendations including strict hygiene, physical distancing, and staying home if unwell are appropriate for people with asthma.